divu112311/FinanceApp/OPENROUTER_SETUP.md

 ## Next Steps

-Once configured, your LuxeBot will provide intelligent, personalized financial advice using the power of Claude 3.5 Haiku at a fraction of the cost of GPT-4!
+Once configured, your DoughJo chatbot will provide intelligent, personalized financial advice using the power of Llama 3.1 completely free!

 The AI will have full context of your user profile, goals, XP level, and conversation history for truly personalized responses.